God's Little Acre

 The Girlfriend Experience (2009, Soderbergh.)
 Chelsea makes money.

 Edmund Wilson, in To the Finland Station (1940), described Marx's theories and writings in Das Kapital as syllogisms —illuminating an orchestra of movement where the commodities drive movement and actions ( causalities).
 They have “their own laws of movement; …revolve in their own orbits like electrons”.
-KIMI employs a similar conversation in which to illuminate the network of tech and finance.
-The metal of the actual kimi: mug sized pyramid with an LED light, is emblematic of "goods".
+Kimi employs a similar conversation in which to illuminate the network of tech and finance.
+The metal of the actual Kimi: mug sized pyramid with an LED light, is emblematic of "goods".
 It's a concrete object around which money can attach and modulate others' monetary motivations.
 It works by recording audio and video and creating a relation to the owner's desire.
 The videocamera does this too.
 A Kimi films, it traps subjects in the light.
 In sex, lies and videotape the camera does the same; metal machine intruding on relationships.
-A kimi is a product of consumer aspiration (blockchain! brain!) encompasses both the thesis and antithesis enumerated by Marx.
+It is a product of consumer aspiration (blockchain! brain!) which encompasses both thesis and antithesis as enumerated by Marx.
 It's that intrinsic deceptiveness, the slippery character (is it the privatized solution or the medium of big brother?
 Is it the fetish commodity or the decentralized community?) making it equally capable of societal good and societal harm.

-A few repeated concerns in his movies are: the financial market (The Informant!, TGE), an ominous internet (KIMI, sex, lies..), isolation /persecution (TGE, King of the Hill, Kafka, sex, lies...) and capers/conspiracies are often present.
-Spy thriller style meted out care of mumblecore aesthetics and anesthetized sets and dialogue.
+Soderbergh movies often concern: the financial market (The Informant!, TGE), ominous internet (Kimi, sex, lies..), isolation /persecution (TGE, King of the Hill, Kafka, sex, lies...) and capers/conspiracies are often present.
+Spy thriller style meted out care of mumblecore aesthetics, along with spare decor and dialogue.
 Main characters battle accusal of crimes, suffer because they lack money, uncover a conspiracy, or hide for survival.
 The aforementioned battles are all frequent tropes and concerns in the films of Roman Polanski.
 In movies such as Rosemary Baby (from a novel by Ira Levin containing many more explicit mentions of Jewishness), The Tenant, Frantic, to The Ghost Writer, Polanski 's protagonists are hunted, chased, and persecuted.
 They must discover that their own partner or their own government or their own apartment building is conspiring against them.
 To excuse anxieties and pure neurosis; to refuse ones own paranoia tinted fears is revealed as a fatal flaw.
 They must acknowledge and explore the fear in order to survive.
-In the final act of Soderbergh's KIMI, it is revealed that Angela's life hinges on the very same.
+In the final act of Soderbergh's Kimi, it is revealed that Angela's life hinges on the very same.
 Her ability to hide and remain closed off to people now must be employed to detect the enemy yet remain undetected.
 It is a Jewish quality in that it can be needed for a Jew to survive.
 Similarly, it is hard not to see the role that hiding out and not being revealed (for one's Jewishness) in Polanski's own life (from the ghetto in WW2 Poland) has informed his artistic work in film.
 Soderbergh's King of the Hill contains one of the first filmed appearances of Adrien Brody.
 He plays a character who teaches the impoverished hero (Aaron Kurlander, possibly also a Jewish character) how to hide.
 Brody's character Lester is an endearing small-time criminal helping (semi) abandoned 12 year old Aaron get out and about of his shantytown motel room without the motel workers discovery.
 If they get a chance, they will padlock the room and steal all its belongings; his parents were not able to pay the bill.
 It is strongly suggested Lester is good at hiding because he has always had to.
 There is one comment by a street cop who questions A on Lester's whereabouts.
 "Where's that Yid you hang out with hiding out??
-Lester....oh yeah, SILVERSTONE.
+Lester....oh yeah, Silverstone.
 Lester Silverstone."
 Nine years later Brody won the Academy Award for Best Lead Actor in a film, in Roman Polanski's The Pianist.
 Portraying Wladysaw Szpilman, a pianist who must first hide he is a Jew, and then must hide that he exists at all; in a bombed out home to survive the Warsaw Ghetto, survive the Shoah.
 Perhaps Roman and Steven watch each other's films.
 They make pictures dominated by those who must hide.

 Soderbergh served as Executive Producer on two (favorable to Roman) Roman Polanski documentaries: Roman Polanski: Wanted and Desired (2008), and Roman Polanski: Odd Man Out (2012.)
-He legally petitioned for Roman to be freed from his decades old legal persecution as well.
+He even legally petitioned for Roman to be freed from his decades old legal persecution as well.

 evade